bringg/node-arnavmq/README.md

 The optional `timeout` option results in a rejection when no answer has been received after the given amount of milliseconds.
 When '0' is given, there will be no timeout for this call.
-This value will overwrite the default timeout set in the config in `rpcTimeout`.
+This value will overwrite the default timeout set in the config in `rpcTimeout`. **Update:** Message-level timeout is deprecated.
+Please use amqp's **expiration** option instead.

 ## Routing keys